nealalan/LAB-AWS_webserver_via_terraform/README.md

 # Section 5 - NGINX and server configuration script

 ## Download
-You need to download the generic version of the scrip and then make the script executable.
+You need to download the generic version of the script and then make the script executable.
 ```bash
 $ curl https://raw.githubusercontent.com/nealalan/LAB-AWS_webserver_via_terraform/master/install.sh > install.sh
 $ chmod +x ./install.sh